-It is within this context that the Kentucky Chamber opposes state and local wage mandates that go beyond federal requirements.
-When state or local governments attempt to mandate wage and benefit thresholds, safety regulations or additional standards that go beyond what is necessary to provide proven, uniform protections, the added cost of doing business - and the lack of focus on the real issues that could make a difference - decreases Kentucky's overall competitiveness, particularly with our border and peer states.
+With 95% of today's market opportunities outside the United States, Kentucky must recognize and capitalize on its export advantage in international trade.
+Its geographic location in the United States, its status as headquarters for an international logistics provider, and its trained and growing transportation workforce positions Kentucky to be a leader in the export of Made-in-America products.
+The Kentucky Chamber encourages and supports all efforts by state leaders to provide export training and promote the benefits of global trade to our busiernments attempt to mandate wage and benefit thresholds, safety regulations or additional standards that go beyond what is necessary to provide proven, uniform protections, the added cost of doing business - and the lack of focus on the real issues that could make a difference - decreases Kentucky's overall competitiveness, particularly with our border and peer states.